MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages----local-coordinate-space.md

 [Show Me](http://samples.msdn.microsoft.com/workshop/samples/vml/examples/LocalCord/cord1.md)

 -   `coordsize="21600,21600"` defines the size of the Local Coordinate Space for the shape to be 21600 units by 21600 units.
 Therefore, one unit in the Local Coordinate Space is equivalent to 1/216 point.
 -   `path="m10800,0l0,10800,10800,21600,21600,10800xe"` defines the outline of the shape as a diamond shape.
 As we've learned, all position-related information (such as width, height, left, top, path, etc.) is expressed in terms of the unit in Local Coordinate Space.
-Therefore, 10800 in the &lt;path&gt; means 10800 units, which is equivalent to 50 points.
+Therefore, 10800 in the <path&gt; means 10800 units, which is equivalent to 50 points.

-When you want to resize this diamond shape, simply specify a different width or height -- that's it; you don't have to change any value in the &lt;path&gt;.
-For this complicated shape, if you didn't use the Local Coordinate Space feature, you would have to change every value in the &lt;path&gt; whenever you wanted to resize it.
+When you want to resize this diamond shape, simply specify a different width or height -- that's it; you don't have to change any value in the <path&gt;.
+For this complicated shape, if you didn't use the Local Coordinate Space feature, you would have to change every value in the <path&gt; whenever you wanted to resize it.

 For example, you can scale the diamond shape by simply specifying a different width or height, as shown in the following VML representation: